 • List of directors and partners.

-• Proof of deposit of social capital.
+• Proof of deposit of the capital.

-• Official company stamp (Hanko/Inkan).
+• Official company seal (Hanko/Inkan).

 The registration process can take 2 to 4 weeks, depending on the complexity of the business.